blackzheep - stock.adobe.com

 SD-WAN vs. VPN

 Traditionally, strong firewalls and security kept the network perimeter in the data center.
 With cloud computing and SD-WAN, that network edge began shifting to the cloud or the branch office.
-Firewalls can now be purchased as a service from cloud providers, where the economics align nicely with the changing network edge.
+Firewalls can now be bought as a service from cloud providers, where the economics align nicely with the changing network edge.

 Normally, remote users dial in using a VPN to create a tunnel into the resources they need within that firewall.
 A VPN is a session-based tool where the user initiates a connection and then disconnects when done, and this strategy has worked fine for travelers and the handful of remote users.